What Does the FTC Do with Your Personal Information?

 - we post public comments and transcripts, including names, state of residence, and other non-confidential information, on the FTC website in a rulemaking, workshop, blog, or other public FTC proceeding.

 - we provide information to credit bureaus for complaints about consumer fraud, ID theft, or credit reports.

 - we provide only your phone number to telemarketers to enforce the National Do Not Call Registry.

-- we provide information to businesses or individuals in response to court orders, subpoenas, or Freedom of Information Act requests, or to resolve complaints.
+- we provide information to businesses or individuals in response to court orders, subpoenas, discovery requests, or Freedom of Information Act requests, or to resolve complaints.